How Weather Impacts Logistics

-Weather impacts logistics and our lives like few other variables.
+Weather impacts logistics and our daily lives like few other variables.
 We plan vacations around weather.
 We stay inside when it snows and we hit the beach when it is nice.
 In business, logistics dictate a significant percentage of our decisions and profitability.
 Driving into a storm around Chicago means excessive delays, higher costs, and missed delivery windows.
-Good weather data helps dispatchers, drivers and planners avoid these issues in real-time and in the near future.
+Having reliable weather data helps dispatchers, drivers and planners avoid weather related issues in real-time and in the near future.

 - Road conditions for trucking industry

 - Rain volume for building, roofing and road construction, utility work

 - Temperature and moisture for paint and other coating application